Downtime Tracking: 5 Steps To Harness Your Data’s Potential

 Ideally, the states would be determined by the machine control system, but it can also be done with calculations in the automated downtime tracking software itself.
 Downtime events can then be triggered by the machine state, and a start time and end time are recorded.

 It is also a good idea to divide downtime into major and minor stops.
-Most people consider minor stops to be downtime events that are less than five minutes that don’t require maintenance.
+Most people consider minor stops to be downtime events that are less than five minutes long and don’t require maintenance.
 Minor stops could include events such as jams, blocked sensors, or minor adjustments.
 Downtime events that are greater than 5 minutes are considered major stops and should be identified as either breakdowns or changeovers.

 2. Assign Downtime Reasons

-After a downtime event is created, a reason needs to be identified and assigned because knowing why the machine went down is essential for problem solving.
+After a downtime event is created, a reason needs to be identified and assigned because knowing why the machine went down is essential for problem-solving.
 Some systems can automatically assign a reason based on the error code from the machine.

 Operators can verify automatically generated reasons or select the appropriate downtime reason from a pre-determined list of common causes.
-Some companies even build the reason picking functionality directly into the machine controls and require the operator to select a reason prior to starting the equipment back up.
+Some companies even build the reason-picking functionality directly into the machine controls and require the operator to select a reason prior to starting the equipment back up.

 This management system is a way to guarantee all downtime events get a reason assigned to them, but be careful because it could cause inaccurate data or frustration because the operator just wants to get the machine started again.